 Our research has proven that continuous use of opiate medications causes deficiencies of the calming brain chemicals Serotonin and Taurine which subsequently causes the brain’s emotional center, the deep limbic system, to become severely overactive, resulting in chronic pain.

 Dr. Sponaugle and the team at SWI explained this research in which we have correlated opiate-induced changes in brain scans with changes in Brain Chemistry patterns.
-These changes derived from taking medications like Roxycodone and OxyContin make the brain more sensitive to incoming electrical pain signals.
+These changes from medications like Roxycodone and OxyContin make the brain more sensitive to incoming electrical pain signals.

-Dr. Sponaugle recently spoke at the NFL retired players conference in Las Vegas where he explained why the NFL players were experiencing more physical pain after using opiate pain medications than they had felt with their initial football injury.
+Dr. Sponaugle recently spoke at the NFL retired players conference in Las Vegas, where he explained why the NFL players were experiencing more physical pain after using opiate pain medications than they had felt with their initial football injury.
 The medical term for this chronic pain phenomenon is hyperalgesia.

 Are You Experiencing Chronic Pain Symptoms?

 Discomfort Or Soreness Around Body

 Immune System Weakened or Disabilities